pyjamabrah/pyjamabrah/content/products/embedded-engineering/index.md

             type: "video"
           - chapter: "more lectures are being recorded..."
             type: "video"
-        - section: "The ART of Interviewing"
+        - section: "The ART of Technical Discussions"
-          id: "interviewing"
+          id: "discussions"
           description: "Organised collection of topics, projects and questions from the web that a Embedded Engineer should know and be able to reasons about."
           open: "open"
           chapters: